manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 ---
 title: "Jupyter Widgets: The Good Parts"
+description: "Distilling core Jupyter Widgets concepts for anywidget authors"
 layout: ../../layouts/MainLayout.astro
 ---

-_This post is largely adapted from
+_This page is largely adapted from
 ["Building a Custom Widget"](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html) in the Jupyter Widgets documentation.
 I'd hoped to avoid separately documenting the Jupyter Widgets API, but their tutorial mixes boilerplate/packaging details